Answered By: Jennifer Harris Last Updated: May 12, 2017 Views: 125

 The following are examples of in-text citations with multiple authors in MLA style.

-For a source with three or fewer authors, list the authors' last names and the page number in the text or parenthetical citation:
+Sources with three or fewer authors: List the authors' last names and the page number in the text or parenthetical citation:

-For a source with more than three authors, use the first author's last name followed by et al. or all the last names and then the page number:
+Sources with more than three authors: Use the first author's last name followed by et al. or all the last names and then the page number:

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to cite a source with multiple authors in your class assignments and projects.